usds/SME-QA-Website/pages/phases/assessments/written-assessments.md

   {{ page.intro }}
 </p>

 Written assessments can be used before or after resume review.
 If your SMEs opt for a written assessment, you will need to prepare questions and training.
 SMEs do not need to review a written assessment for all competancies if it is failing for a required competancy.

+### Templates
+- The [written assessment guidance document](../../../toolkit/assessments/written-assessment-guidance.docx) has information about types of written assessments.
+- The [written assessment scoring sample document](../../../toolkit/assessments/written-assessment-guidance.docx) is a sample scoring template.
+You should expect to edit this heaviy based on what SMEs determine in job analysis.

 ### Items to check before sending a written assessment
 #### Communication to applicants